rinmehmeti/CleanArchitectureApi/README.md

 # Clean Architecture (.NET 7, CQRS, MediatR)

+#### Description:
+This template is based on https://github.com/jasontaylordev/CleanArchitecture with a few changes.

+- Template includes only the backend API - thde default Angular frontend has been removed so you can use any client of your choice.
+- IdentityServer has been replaced with a simple JWT token auth.
+- Supporting classes such as Validators, EventHandlers have been moved in the same file with the relevant command/query.
+This makes it easier to navigate through specific features of the system since you don't have to open multiple files to find out what's going on.
+The only bits that have't moved are the domain layer entities.
+- IdentityService class has been expanded and now has extra authorization methods.

 #### Database Configuration:
 By default solution is configured to use an in-memory database by default.
 This ensures that all users will be able to run the solution without needing to set up additional infrastructure (e.g. SQL Server).